oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 ### 3.1.2 Examples

 JADN type definitions are themselves information objects that can be represented in many ways.
-[Section 5](#5-jadn-schema-formats) defines several styles that can be applied to type definitions in much the same manner as css styles are applied to html documents.
+[Section 5.1](#5-1-type-definition-styles) defines several styles that can be applied to type definitions in much the same manner as css styles are applied to html documents.
 The [Protobuf](#proto) introduction has an example Person structure with three fields, the third of which is optional.
-Corresponding JADN styles include:
+Corresponding JADN representations include:

-**JADN definition of Person in [JSON](#rfc8259) format:**
+**JADN definition of Person:**
 ```
 ["Person", "Record", [], "", [
     [1, "name", "String", [], ""],